About Non-Fatal Injury Evaluations:

 I'm based in a different city.
 Can Dr. Chundru help me?

 Dr. Chundru can work with clients throughout the United States as non-fatal injury evaluation does not typically require travel.
-If a client would like Dr. Chundru to participate as an expert witness, he can often appear in person for depositions or jury trials with appropriate notice.
+If a client would like Dr. Chundru to participate as a forensic pathology expert witness, he can often appear in person for depositions or jury trials with appropriate notice.

 Who can most benefit from a non-fatal injury evaluation?